abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 _References_ (interface and constructor expression techniques): https://stackoverflow.com/questions/22007341/spring-jpa-selecting-specific-columns

-{{% notice warn %}}
-Getters and setters must be present for the entity class so that JPA can perform read and write to them.
-{{% /notice %}}

 ## Validations
-Doing validations on the persistance layer isn't recommended since it means that we've worked with invalid objects at the higher layers so far.
+While writing an entity to DB, doing validations on the persistance layer isn't recommended since it means that we've worked with invalid objects at the higher layers so far.

+While reading from DB, the entity validations make more sense on the persistence layer.
+Match these validations with the DB schema as a recommended practice.

-That said, the Spring Data JPA supports validations out-of-the-box i.e. We don't need to trigger validations by writing `@Validated` or `@Valid`, instead we just define validations in the `@Entity` class and they are enforced implicitly when JPA is working with them.
+That said, the Spring Data JPA supports validations out-of-the-box i.e. we don't need to trigger validations by writing `@Validated` or `@Valid`, instead we just define validations in the `@Entity` class and they are triggered/enforced implicitly when JPA is working with them.

 [Validation Notes](/spring-boot/exception/#validations)